tthorntone/AdNauseam-Wiki/Prevent-WebRTC-from-leaking-local-IP-address.md

 With Firefox 42 and higher **AND** uBlock Origin 1.3.4 and higher, **it is possible** to prevent local IP addresses leakage without completely disabling WebRTC.

 WebRTC is required for Firefox Hello to work properly.
-Thus Firefox Hello won't work if you enable this setting.
+Thus Firefox Hello won't work if WebRTC is completely disabled.

 #### See also